BioroboticsLab/bb_irflash/README.md

 ## Parts
 The SMD parts required for the boards are the following.

-Here's the updated README in Markdown format with the new component IDs and links updated to the Mouser website (with ".de" domain):

 ---

 ## SMD Parts Required for the Boards